Property division after separation

 Property division after separation is an important part of being able to get on with your life.
 Whether or not it is a relatively straight forward process can depend a lot upon the attitude taken by both parties. it also depends upon the steps you are willing to take if your former partner is not willing to co-operate in reaching an early agreement to settle.

 Property division and the breakdown of a significant relationship is one of the hardest things a person can go through.
 Sometimes it can be too much for a person.
 Your former partner may be in total denial, be affected by mental health issues or just be unwilling to co-operate with finalising an amicable family law property settlement.
 Can you succeed in finalising property division after separation where your former partner is being obstructive or just not engaging?
 The answer is yes!

 If you wish to know how a division of your property will be considered by the Court and your range of entitlement for property division, contact our

 Divorce Lawyers Brisbane and North Brisbane Divorce Lawyers for individual advice tailored to your circumstances, you are also welcome to read on….

-In a recent case before the Federal Circuit Court of Australia at Melbourne Fini & Neals FCCA 3510, Judge Hartnett made final orders for a property division after separation where the Husband failed to engage in the Court process.
+It is interesting though to see how the courts have approached property division in different cases.
+In a case before the Federal Circuit Court of Australia at Melbourne Fini & Neals FCCA 3510, Judge Hartnett made final orders for a property division after separation where the Husband failed to engage in the Court process.

 In that case, the parties: